 Music, art, food, dance, and literature help shape Gateway activities.
 Students will assist in planning events for Hispanic History Month and work with upper-class students involved in the on-campus group, Latinas Unidas.
 Resources will be provided in Spanish and English.

-• Recommended courses: Spanish language courses and Spanish 127 U.S. Latino Literature and Culture
+• Recommended courses: Spanish language courses and SPAN 127 U.S. Latino Literature and Culture

 Spencer Citizens Gateway

 Director, Steve Grande, executive director of the Spencer Center for Civic and Global Engagement

 Spencer Citizens have a passion for service whether it’s in the local or global arena.
 Multi-cultural experiences and travel opportunities enable participants to become agents of change, understanding that at the heart of leadership is service to others.

 Students in this gateway take part in community service projects and assist with Spencer Center for Civic and Global Engagement activities throughout the year, such as Hunger and Homelessness Awareness Week and the International Café Series.
 After their first year, Spencer Citizens have the opportunity to become Citizen Fellows.

 • CE 102 The Reflective Self in Community

 • Recommended courses: PHIL 140 Community and Service Learning or SOC 282 Community Service and Society